top of page

 Fostering Belonging, Creativity, and Community Impact

-• Measure Impact: Understand the social and cultural contributions of creative work
+• The social and cultural impact of creative and community-based work

-• Participant Reflections – through prompts, journaling, and creative exercises
+• Participant reflections, including prompts, journaling, and creative exercises

-• Creative Artifacts – artworks, and visual documentation
+• Creative artifacts such as artworks and visual documentation

-• Facilitator Observations – noting patterns in collaboration, engagement, and dialogue
+• Facilitator observations on engagement, collaboration, and dialogue

 Now → Ongoing Workshops → Emerging Insights → Sector Sharing